 Driving under the influence of drugs and alcohol is a serious offense in Ohio.
 Refusing to consent to chemical testing to document your level of intoxication can result in a more severe punishment, if convicted.
 If you have been arrested and/or charged with OVI in Ohio you should not hesitate to contact an experienced Columbus OVI defense attorney.
 An attorney can ensure that your legal rights are protected and that you are given the opportunity to defend yourself against serious OVI charges.
 If you are hit or in collsion with a person who is intoxicated while driving, difference insurance companies have difference policies and these policies might be different for you if you are driving a larger vehicle like a truck or a van, if you want to find the best insurance cover for you, you might want to check out any van insurance comparison sites avilable to you.

-Blood Alcohol Limits in Ohio
+Blood Alcohol Limits